luoyi-hi/FaST/README.md

-Our model is implemented based on the `BasicTS` framework.
-The FaST uses the Adam optimizer with an initial learning rate of 0.002, and a weight decay parameter of 0.0001 for regularization.
-During the FaST training process, the learning rate scheduling strategy uses `MultiStepLR`, which decays the learning rate by a factor of 0.5 at the 10th, 20th, 30th, 40th, and 50th epochs for multi-stage progressive optimization, helping the model converge more stably.
-The maximum training epochs for all methods are set to 50, with early stopping on the validation set to determine the best parameters.
-The performance is evaluated using MAE, RMSE, and MAPE.
-All experiments are conducted in an environment with an AMD EPYC 7532 @2.40GHz, NVIDIA RTX A6000 GPU (48GB), 128GB RAM, and Ubuntu 20.04.
-The default deep learning library is PyTorch 2.2.1, and the Python version is 3.11.8.
+The experimental evaluation is implemented using the `BasicTS` framework.
+The maximum number of training epochs for all methods is set to 50, with early stopping based on validation set performance to select the optimal model parameters.
+Performance is evaluated using MAE, RMSE, and MAPE metrics.
+All experiments are conducted on a system equipped with an AMD EPYC 7532 processor at 2.40 GHz, an NVIDIA RTX A6000 GPU with 48 GB of memory, 128 GB of RAM, and Ubuntu 20.04.
+The default deep learning library is PyTorch version 2.2.1, with Python version 3.11.8.

+The FaST model employs the Adam optimizer with an initial learning rate of 0.002 and a weight decay parameter of 0.0001 for regularization.
+Mixed precision training is utilized to enhance computational efficiency and reduce memory usage.
+During training, the learning rate scheduling strategy utilizes MultiStepLR, which decays the learning rate by a factor of 0.5 every 10 epochs, starting from the 10th epoch, to facilitate multi-stage progressive optimization and promote stable model convergence.